How To Make Castile Soap At Home

 Important note!
 If you do intend to sub some of the ingredients, keep in mind that you will need to run it through the sap calculator in order to make sure you’re using the right amount of lye.
 Nonetheless, I would stick to the amount of water I suggest and always check the PH before using it.

-Like with castile, feel free to experiment with whatever essential oil blends that take your fancy.
-Although remember that if this is intended for young children, make sure not to use certain essential oils.
+Like with Castile, feel free to experiment with whatever essential oil blends that take your fancy.
+However, remember that if this is intended for young children, make sure not to use certain essential oils.
 If this soap is for a baby, you may want to avoid using any essential oil at all and keep it scent/fragrance-free for their super sensitive skin.

 Method